canonical-websites/tutorials.ubuntu.com/tutorials/packaging/continuous-snap-delivery-from-travis-ci/continuous-snap-delivery-from-travis-ci.md

 Let’s set up one GitHub project here, in case you don’t have one ready.

 First, go to [https://github.com] and sign up.
 Then, go to [https://github.com/new] where we will fill the details of our new repository.
 The only required field is the repository name where you can enter something like `hello-snap-yourusername`.
-For example, this is how the form looks like for me:
+That might look something like this:

 ![a new GitHub repository named hello-world-snap](images/2-create-new-GitHub-repo.png)